Praise for the Land

 Upcoming Offerings

-Apprenticing Ourselves to the Unknown: A Six-Part Introduction to the Skill of Grieving
+Apprenticing Ourselves to the Unknown: A Ten-Part Series on the Skill of Grieving

 To Register: Please reach out via the contact page or email.
 In your message, please include some information about yourself, the shape-texture-weight-tone of your grief, and what it is that most draws you to this series.
-Please only reserve a place if you are committed to attending the entire series.
-Space is limited to 10 per cohort.
 I am happy to answer any questions so that you can make an informed decision about whether this series is right for you.
+Detailed description.

 Death: Out of the Shadows: A Film Screening and Panel Q&A